chronicleworks/chronicle-branding/README.md

-# chronicle-branding
+# Chronicle Branding

-Chronicle logos and marques
+This repo contains the official Chronicle logos and marques.